Help! My Website has gone?

 Check the terms and conditions of Wix, SquareSpace, Weebly, Webflow and ShowIt and double-check if your business is allowed.
 Some business types are not

-If you do decide to go with Wix or Squarespace be aware they do delete sites without warning so always keep a backup of your content just in case.
-Sometimes webarchive.org won’t have the latest version of your site.
+If you decide to go with Wix or Squarespace, be aware that they delete sites without warning, so always keep a backup of your content just in case.
+Sometimes, webarchive.org won’t have the latest version of your site.

 I know of someone who was using Shopify to sell cigars, the business is 100% legal but Shopify removed them.

-Squarespace has been in the news lately for deleting a Doctor’s website + they have pretty bad reviews all around.
+Squarespace has been in the news lately for deleting a Doctor’s website, and they have pretty bad reviews overall.

 Why I use WordPress.org

-WordPress.org is open source which allows all the cool nerd brains in the world to create awesome WordPress things.
-Some things are in the WordPress Repository but some aren’t, you can find them on GitHub (a website used by millions of developers)
+WordPress.org is open source, allowing all the cool nerd brains in the world to create awesome WordPress things.
+Some things are in the WordPress Repository, but some aren’t.
+You can find them on GitHub (a website used by millions of developers)

 WordPress is touted as the best for SEO (search engine optimisation), which helps websites rank high on search engines such as Google.

-WordPress is also the most popular CMS (content management system) in the world.
-This makes learning how to do pretty much anything with WordPress as simple as a Google search away.
-If you need help, you can hop onto YouTube and there are so many channels dedicated to WordPress design and development.
+WordPress is also the world’s most popular CMS (content management system).
+This makes learning to do pretty much anything with WordPress as simple as a Google search away.
+If you need help, you can hop onto YouTube, which has many channels dedicated to WordPress design and development.

-A large percentage of the internet is done with WordPress including Fortune 500 companies.
-Billion-dollar businesses use WordPress as its extremely flexible and scalable.
+A large percentage of the Internet is websites built with WordPress, including Fortune 500 companies.
+Billion-dollar businesses use WordPress because it is highly flexible and scalable.

 Trusted by the Best.